 NOTE: the church may wish to explore using an Interim Pastor during the time of transition.
 Churches that have had a pastor who served for more than ten years or have had major problems that led to the previous pastor leaving may want to enlist an Intentional Interim Pastor and work through the Intentional Interim Ministry process.
 Information about Intentional Interim Ministry and Pastors is available through your state convention offices.
-As you produce your By-Laws, you may wish to address how the church will work through the interim time and what process you will use.
+As you produce your By-Laws you may wish to address how the church will work through the interim time and what process you will use.
 If you decide to use the Intentional Interim Ministry process you may choose to elect your Pastor Search Committee after you are in the process.

 1) The pastor search committee will have the responsible for seeking the person that will fulfill the pastor's role for the congregation.
 The recommendation of the pastor search committee will constitute a nomination.
 Any church member has the privilege of making other nominations depending on the policies and procedures established by the church.
 The committee shall bring for the consideration of the church only one name at a time.
 Election shall be by ballot, an affirmative vote of three fourths of those present and voting (unless previous arrangements are made for absentee balloting) is required to call (elect) the pastor.

 The individual called to fill the pastor's role shall serve until the relationship is terminated by their request or the church's request.
-The pastor shall preside at meetings of the church unless authorized in these bylaws.
+The pastor shall preside at meetings of the church unless another staff member or church member has been designated to fill that role.
+If so designated the pastor may serve as moderator in all business meetings in keeping with the rules of order authorized in these bylaws.